Keep Your Coverage After the COVID Emergency

 Waiver of “Medical Support Enforcement” Rules (for Kids & Parents)

 To get and keep Medi-Cal, most children are required to report and identify their parents.
 This allows counties and the state to investigate whether any parent can provide health coverage (medical support enforcement).
 This allows Medi-Cal to be a secondary payor.
 Normally this creates a paperwork burden on applicants and beneficiaries.
-From August 1 through May 2024, these rules are suspended.
+From August 1, 2022 through at least December 2024, these rules are suspended.
 This means that during renewals and applications, people should not be required to report and identify parents for “medical support enforcement” reasons.

 Resource: Keeping Medi-Cal When Renewals Restart In 2023 by the National Health Law Program and Western Center on Law & Poverty!